 Mitigate insider risks with Ekran System

-Ekran System is an insider risk management platform that allows you to deter, detect, and disrupt security incidents caused by insiders.
+Ekran System is an insider risk management software that allows you to deter, detect, and disrupt security incidents caused by insiders.

 When performing regular risk assessments, you can leverage user activity monitoring and user behavior analytics to check whether your employees and contractors apply unsecure practices that can result in security incidents.